Anna Longshore Potts: Career

 In November, 1884, she sailed for London, England, where she delivered her first lecture in the large St James's Hall, on February 17, 1885, where Edwin Atkins Merritt, then U.S. Consul-General, presented her to an audience of 3,500 people.
 Lady Claude Hamilton placed her mansion in Portland Place at Potts' disposal, and between her lectures, which continued for five months, and her receptions in the Hamilton mansion, she stirred London.
 Every daily paper and all the leading weeklies accorded her praise.
 She gave one course of lectures for the benefit of the woman's hospital in Soho Square.
 Many leading charities received substantial aid from her.
 She spent nearly three years in the U.K., lecturing in all the chief provincial cities and repeating her lectures in London at frequent intervals.

-In October, 1887, she returned to the U.S., making her first appearance in Tremont Temple, Boston.
+In October, 1887, she returned to the United States, making her first appearance in Tremont Temple, Boston.
 She then appeared in Chickering Hall, in New York City, and from there went to California, lecturing only in the large cities.
 Just five years from the time she sailed for the Antipodes, she stood before an audience in the Baldwin Theater, San Francisco, that packed that building.
 Before her departure from the U.S., she purchased 20 acres of wild land near San Diego, and during her absence, she had it converted into a garden, in the center of which was erected a beautiful house of three stories, costing upwards of US$40,000, an institution that became a public monument to her brother, Dr. Joseph Longshore, who was the most active in obtaining the charter for her alma mater.

 After her return to the U.S., in 1889, she established the Paradise Hotel and Sanitarium in National City, California.
 She also visited all the large cities in the country.
 In January, 1890, the close of her lectures in the Grand Opera House, Indianapolis, Indiana, was marked by an unusual scene.
 The large audience of women rose and greeted her with prolonged cheers, and a committee presented her with an elegant testimonial engrossed on parchment and signed by Caroline Scott Harrison, Eliza Hendricks, May Wright Sewall, Mary Harrison McKee, Governor Alvin Peterson Hovey and many members of the State Senate and House of Representatives, and when she returned there two months later, the common council placed the use of Tomlinson Hall at her disposal without charge.